 Students explore how story is part of their own lives and examine a variety of stories.
 Students analyse the influence of social, cultural, and economic values and perspectives on text.
 Students develop skills in questioning, analysing, and responding to literature with a focus on voice and theme in the stories told.
-The culminating activities are a literary essay (analysis)
+Students will be asked to write a reflective paper.